Psychological therapy and counselling for expats by 'Skype'

 A way forward: 100% online and flexible

 I can help you find a way forward, find meaning in what you do again.
 Or, if you are seeking a way out, I can work with you to discover a new beginning, a new direction that makes you feel alive again.
 I can help you get a better night’s sleep, concentrate better, deal with those worries, improve your mood and relationships, tame that self-critical voice that gets you down and stops you from enjoying life and realising your potential.
 Or maybe you want to get on top of some unhealthy habits.
 As a busy professional, I understand how difficult it can be to fit in time for therapy when work and family demands seem to squeeze out every last minute of the day.
 I can help, providing a convenient, flexible service to meet you where you are.
-You can even ‘Skype’ in with your mobile phone or tablet so you can have your session at any time of the day, and in any location.
-I work online via email, telephone, or face-to-face video calls (like ‘Skype’).
+You can even video call with your mobile phone or tablet so you can have your session at any time of the day, and in any location.
+I work online via email, telephone, or face-to-face video calls.

 What problems do you work with?